-BIO-41 filter paper is filtration of large particles or gel deposits.
+BIO-41 filter paper is the filtration of large particles or gel deposits.
 Ashless filter paper is also used for rapid flow rate determination of gaseous compounds in quantitative air pollution analysis.
-The difference from grade 40 medium flow filter paper, quantitative filter paper grade 41 has a fast filtration speed.
+The difference between grade 40 medium flow filter paper, quantitative filter paper grade 41 has a fast filtration speed.

 Features of Quantitative Filter Paper Grade 41

 1. Filter paper for laboratory use 2.
 Ash-free (ash content < 0.007%) 3.
 Basic weight is 104 (g/m2) 4.
 Wet burst >108 (mm H2O) 5.
 Particularly useful for gravimetric analysis use 6.
 Fast filtration speed and the nominal particle retention rating of 20-25μm 7.
 Equivalent to Whatman filter paper 41

 1. ISO9001 & CE double approved 2.
 High purity and consistent performance 3.
 Full range of diameter, customized size, and shape are available.
 4. Made of 100 % cotton linters, 5 different quantitative ashless filter paper grades for nearly every need